gengstrand/clojure-news-feed/README.md

 # clojure-news-feed

 I wanted to find out how the latest crop of modern web service technologies scale.
-So I wrote a basic news feed service in Clojure that uses a lot of modern open source supporting technology.
+So I wrote a basic news feed micro-service in Clojure that uses a lot of modern open source supporting technology.

 There is a big trend in Java right now to use new programming languages, designed to run in the Java Virtual Machine, that support Functional Programming concepts.
 Clojure is a variant of Lisp that is one of the leaders in this trend.
 The question that I wanted to answer was this.
 Is Clojure ready for deliverying services at web scale?